Product preview · Solon has not yet been generally released.

 As code.

 Every payment intent your agents make is evaluated against your policies — before it's signed.
-Real code, real evaluation, leaving a complete audit trail.
+Code-based evaluation, designed to leave a complete audit trail.

 — What we don't do